-Our future growth depends, in part, on our ability to penetrate foreign markets, where we would be subject to additional regulatory burdens and other risks and uncertainties that, if they materialize, could harm our business.
+If we decide to pursue any future product development efforts, our success may depend, in part, on our ability to penetrate foreign markets, where we would be subject to additional regulatory burdens and other risks and uncertainties that, if they materialize, could harm our business.

-Our future profitability will depend, in part, on our ability to commercialize tovinontrine and any other product candidates we may develop in markets outside of the United States and the European Union.
-If we commercialize tovinontrine and any other product candidates we may develop in foreign markets, we will be subject to additional risks and uncertainties, including:
+If we decide to pursue any future product development efforts, our future profitability may depend, in part, on our ability to commercialize any product candidates we may develop in markets outside of the United States and the European Union.
+If we commercialize any product candidates we may develop in foreign markets, we will be subject to additional risks and uncertainties, including:

-- economic weakness, including inflation, or political instability in particular economies and markets; - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements, many of which vary between countries; - · different medical practices and customs in foreign countries affecting acceptance in the marketplace; - tariffs and trade barriers, as well as other governmental controls and trade restrictions; - other trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or foreign governments; - longer accounts receivable collection times; - longer lead times for shipping; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - workforce uncertainty in countries where labor unrest is common; - language barriers for technical training; - reduced protection of intellectual property rights in some foreign countries, and related prevalence of generic alternatives to therapeutics; - foreign currency exchange rate fluctuations and currency controls;

-- differing foreign reimbursement landscapes; - uncertain and potentially inadequate reimbursement of our products; and - the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.
+- economic weakness, including inflation, or political instability in particular economies and markets; - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements, many of which vary between countries: - different medical practices and customs in foreign countries affecting acceptance in the marketplace; - tariffs and trade barriers, as well as other governmental controls and trade restrictions; - other trade protection measures, import or export licensing requirements, economic sanctions or other restrictive actions by U.S. or foreign governments; - longer accounts receivable collection times; - longer lead times for shipping; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - workforce uncertainty in countries where labor unrest is common; - language barriers for technical training; - reduced protection of intellectual property rights in some foreign countries, and related prevalence of generic alternatives to therapeutics; - foreign currency exchange rate fluctuations and currency controls; - · differing foreign reimbursement landscapes; - uncertain and potentially inadequate reimbursement of our products; and - the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.